-The Local’s Guide to Spring School Holiday Activities Brisbane Sept/Oct 2020
+The Local’s Guide to Easter School Holiday Activities Brisbane

-School holiday activities in Brisbane are easy to plan when you have our detailed list of ideas.
+School holiday activities in Brisbane are easy to organise when you have our detailed list of ideas.
 Our local guide will be an invaluable tool to help you plan!

-As spring starts to warm up our beautiful Brisbane city, we are so grateful for Brisbane’s weather that is perfect for both indoor and outdoor activities with kids.
-Check the Brisbane weather for your planned day trip this spring and then get into our list of Brisbane school holiday ideas!
+As we head into Easter we, once again are grateful for Brisbane’s weather that is perfect for both indoor and outdoor activities with kids.
+Check the Brisbane weather for your planned day trip this Easter and then get into our list of Brisbane school holiday ideas!

 We have created an up to date list of the best school holiday activities with fun things to do in Brisbane with kids.
-These spring 2020 school holidays will be a little different to previous years, but we have still found excellent ideas for things to do in Brisbane with kids.
+These Easter 2021 school holidays will be a little different to previous years, but we have still found excellent ideas for fun things to do in Brisbane with kids.

-We have compiled the complete guide to the best school holiday activities over the September/October school holidays to help make your life so much easier!
+We have compiled the complete guide to the best school holiday activities over the Easter school holidays to help make your life so much easier!

 Fun things to do for the Brisbane school holidays